VladyslavOladko/IT-company-task-manager/README.md

 # IT-company-task-manager

-Django project wit user-friendly interface for teams, where users can solve team`s and own task
+Django project with user-friendly interface for teams, where users can solve team`s and own task

 ## Check It Out!